 What’s Your Holiday Strategy?

-- 49.5% of people planned to shop on Cyber Monday, with a quarter of them purchasing from a mobile device
+- More than 122 million consumers planned to shop online on Cyber Monday, with a quarter of them purchasing from a mobile device

 We recommend evaluating holiday initiatives in terms of their impact on Revenue, Cost, and Customer Experience.
 Here are the initiatives we’ll cover in this guide:

 We’ll look at three distinct phases for each of these initiatives: